 General course questions should be posted Piazza.

-If you need to reach the course staff, you can reach us at email@example.com (consists of the TAs and the professor).
+If you need to reach the course staff, you can reach us at firstname.lastname@example.org (consists of the TAs and the professor).
 Do not email TAs or the professor individually.